Abdillah/gulp-tarjeem/README.md

 ## API
-### translate(localeFilePath)
+### translate(dictionaryFilePath)
 `gulp-tarjeem` is called with a string

-#### localeFilePath
+#### dictionaryFilePath
 Type: `String`

-The string is a path to a nameOfTheFile.yml with your locales.
+The string is a path to a locale-file-name.js with your locales.
 Please look at test/locales for examples.

 ### translate(options)
 `gulp-tarjeem` is called with an object